varnishcache/varnish-cache/doc/sphinx/reference/vmod.rst

 VCL data types are targeted at the job, so for instance, we have data types like "DURATION" and "HEADER", but they all have some kind of C language representation.
-Here is a description of them, from simple to nasty.
+Here is a description of them.

+All but the STRING_LIST type have typedefs:  VCL_INT, VCL_REAL etc.

 INT
 	C-type: ``int``